-Other advantages of Med Pay insurance include that the policyholder and his or her family members can also claim damages (up to policy limits) if they are:
+Other advantages of Med Pay insurance include that you and your family members can also claim damages (up to policy limits) if you or they are:

-- Hit by a vehicle while they are a pedestrian,
+- Hit by a vehicle as a pedestrian,

 - Injured while a passenger in someone else’s car, or